BhavanaAdiga/IIM-Skills-Technical-Documentation/Cloud computing.md

 # **10. Conclusion**

 To compete in today's worldwide competitive market, businesses must innovate and make the most of their resources.
 This necessitates providing platforms and collaborative tools that encourage creativity to its staff, business partners, and users.
 Cloud computing infrastructures are next-generation platforms that can benefit businesses of all sizes.
-They may assist businesses in making better use of current IT hardware and software investments, as well as speed the adoption of new technologies.

-       Cloud computing improves resource use, which enhances profitability.
+They may assist businesses in making better use of current IT hardware and software investments, as well as speed the adoption of new technologies.Cloud computing improves resource use, which enhances profitability.
 Costs are reduced by just offering appropriate resources for the period they are required.
-Teams and companies have been able to shorten lengthy procurement processes because to cloud computing.
-Cloud computing facilitates invention by removing the need for innovators to locate resources.
+Teams and companies have been able to shorten lengthy procurement processes because to cloud computing.Cloud computing facilitates invention by removing the need for innovators to locate resources.